Jimmy145123/Jimmy145123.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-As the team leader of the 'Sky Guardians', our topic was selected as finalist for [KOREN Net Challenge Season 11](https://www.koren.kr/kor/Alram/contyPass.asp?cd=34&page=1).
+As the team leader of the `Sky Guardians', our topic was selected as finalist for [KOREN Net Challenge Season 11](https://www.koren.kr/kor/Alram/contyPass.asp?cd=34&page=1).
 Our team anticipated the future commercialization of drones for services like drone delivery and drone taxis, and developed a drone control system to ensure safe flight operations.
 Utilizing the KOREN network and Virtual Machines, we enabled communication between drones and a central server.
-Click [here](/files/최종발표자료_스카이가디언즈.pdf) to view materials.
+Click [here](/files/최종발표자료_스카이가디언즈.pdf) to view related documents of our topic and [here](/files/최종평가시연동영상_스카이가디언즈.mp4) for demonstration video.

 In the competition, I noticed the growth potential of the drone market and proposed the idea of a drone control system.
 I took part in planning the flight of the drone using the ArduPilot drone simulator and wrote the drone avoidance code. <br/><br/>